danieldesira/DanielsConnect4Server/readme.md

 ## Initial Setup
 Set the following environment variables, appropriately:
-* `DATABASE_URL`: Please note that `adaptable.io` provides this by default.
+* `DATABASE_URL`: Please note that our host `adaptable.io` provides this by default.

 ## Building
-In the terminal, enter `` npm run build ``.
+In the terminal, enter `npm run build`.

 ## Debugging
-If you are using Visual Studio Code, always make sure terminal is in `` Javascript Debug Terminal `` mode.
+If you are using Visual Studio Code, always make sure terminal is in `Javascript Debug Terminal` mode.
 Otherwise, breakpoints will not be hit.
-To start up server, enter `` npm start `` in the terminal.
+To start up server, enter `npm start` in the terminal.

 Please note that you will be required to build and restart the server before testing any code changes.